 Start Your Java Journey for Free Today

-3. Externalizable Interface in Java
+3. Serialization Using Externalizable Interface in Java

 The Externalizable interface is another way to get custom serialization.
 It requires you to implement two methods: writeExternal and readExternal.
 These methods give more control than the Serializable interface, but they are also more complex to apply.

-4. JSON Serialization in Java
+4. JSON Serialization in Java with Jackson

 JSON Serialization involves converting Java objects into JSON (JavaScript Object Notation) format, which is a lightweight data-interchange format.
 This is done by using third-party libraries like Jackson.
-It also allows you to serialize the Java objects to JSON and deserialize JSON to Java objects.
+It also allows you to serialize Java objects to JSON and deserialize JSON to Java objects.

-5. XML Serialization in Java
+5. XML Serialization in Java: How to Convert Objects to XML

 XML serialization in Java converts Java objects into XML strings and vice versa.
 This method is useful for data interchange in applications that require an XML format.